CAR T cell Therapy and ImmunoPrism™

 ImmunoPrism™ is a unique assay which robustly measures the relative abundance of different immune cells.
 This assay was optimized for solid tumors, especially FFPE archival samples.
 However, the underlying Immune Health Expression Models that power ImmunoPrism™ were created from primary PBMC samples.
 Therefore, ImmunoPrism™ is well suited to also studying the immune response in blood based cancers.

-CAR-T therapies are being optimized and tested in other indications.
+CAR T cell therapies are being optimized and tested in other indications.
 In these studies, researchers have active questions that ImmunoPrism™ can help answer:

 “What is the product being administered to patients?”

 Researchers have found that the ratio of CD4 and CD8 cells administered can alter efficacy.
 ImmunoPrism™ can accurately determine the ratio of CD4 and CD8 in CAR T cell therapy products.
 This allows researchers to explore what is most efficacious as well as ensure consistent dosages across patients.